-Chocolate spoons are endlessly customizable!
-Experiment with different toppings like:
+Hot chocolate spoons are endlessly customizable!
+Experiment with classic or gourmet toppings like:

 - dried fruit pieces